87gru/sql-challenge/README.md

 I started the assignment by inspecting the CSV files to note commonalities between the files, then proceeded to create an Entity Relationship Diagram (ERD).

 ### Data Engineering
 Once I finalized the ERD, I prepared a table schema that creates 6 tables.
 I designated a primary key for each table and ensured that foreign keys were correctly refercing their respective primary tables.
 I accurately defined the data type and value length for all columns.
+Afterward, I imported the data into appropriate tables from the CSV files.

 ### Data Analysis
 I created queries that provide data for below prompts: